b3cking/danubius.io/_posts/2022-03-16-input-validation-is-mandatory.md

 ---
 layout: post
 author: Istvan Kis
-title: Why is user input validation important?
+title: How your file uploads may get hacked?
 image: input-validation-1.jpg
 keywords: input validation, attack vectors, server side validation, client side validation, web, hacker, secure development
 ---
 {% include image.html src="/images/input-validation-1.jpg" alt="" %}

-In this blog post we will cover the most important input validation techniques on the web, some attacks againts them, and highlight the importance of sanitizing data sent by the end user with a case study.
+In this blog post we will cover the most important file input validation techniques on the web, some attacks againts them, and highlight the importance of sanitizing data sent by the end user with a case study.

 <!--more-->

 ## Purpose of input validation

 On the internet many endpoints are publicly available, therefore not only our targeted customer group will be able to use our service, but malicious hackers as well.
-Their goals may vary, but the most desired one is usually to get a remote shell to the server computer, and later collect different kind of information, use cpu to mine cryptocurrency, etc. there.
+Their goals may vary, but the most desired one is usually to get a remote shell to the server computer, and later collect different kind of information, use CPU to mine cryptocurrency, etc. there.
 As a developer we need to build secure application, and sanitizing input data is only one, but very important part of this process.

 ## Difference between client and server side validation

 {% include image.html src="/images/input-validation-2.png" alt="Client and server validation draw" %}

-As you can see in the figure above, the basic scheme is quite easy: client side validation runs on the user's computer, while server side validation happens on the server side.
+As you can see in the figure above, the basic scheme is quite easy: client side validation runs on the user's computer, while server/application side validation happens on the server side.
 There are many advantages and disadvantages both of them, and we don't plan to summarize all of them here, only a couple.

 **Client side** validation can be fast, does not affect our servers/infrastructure, the performance is based only on the client computer's resources, but it is very easy to bypass, because it runs on local machine.
 It is written usually in scripting language (most often Javascript or Typescript) so the browser can run it by itself.